- Do you want an education that will be an asset in many different careers?

 This is an MA programme at the University of Iceland which prepares students to work in communications of all kinds.

 The programme is open to anyone who has completed a BA degree or equivalent qualification with a first class grade (7.25).
-There is a 30 ECTS diploma in the same subject which also considers employment experience.
+There is a 30 ECTS micro-credential programme in the same subject which also considers employment experience.

 Most applicants have completed an undergraduate degree in the humanities or social sciences, but the programme is also open to students with backgrounds in other subjects.
 Individual courses are also open to students on other graduate programmes, as the programme frequently overlaps with other disciplines.